 Value for money

 Apart from a makeover and accessories, what does the Instax Wide 400 really gain a decade on from the Instax Wide 300?
-I briefly used an Instax Wide 300 earlier this year when a friend lent it to me and while the Wide 400 overall gave me clearer results the answer is… not much.
+I briefly used an Instax Wide 300 when a friend lent it to me and while the Wide 400 overall gave me clearer results the truth is… not much.
+But it loses some things.

-That said, you do lose some.
-It is worth noting that the Instax Wide 300 does have flash control, an LCD status screen and the ability to shoot double exposures over the Wide 400.
-It also gives you brightness control (with light, dark or normal modes) and it can be found in more colour options.
+There is none of the flash control, an LCD status screen, nor the ability to shoot double exposures of the Wide 300; which also has brightness control (with light, dark or normal modes) and can be found in more colours.

 The Wide 400 is priced at $149.95/£129.99.
-While the Wide 300 can be found for lower prices than the Wide 400, it can be difficult to find.
-In the US, it is listed as no longer available in retailers like B&H.
+The Wide 300 costs generally less than this but can be difficult to find; in the US, it is listed as no longer available in retailers like B&H.

 For those wanting more control over their cameras, the Lomography Lomo’Instant Wide, which has more manual controls, might be a better option.
 Another alternative, if you’re looking to print photos taken with your smartphone or camera, is the Instax Link Wide printer.
 The Wide 400 is less expensive than the printer but the printer can be found for less than the Wide 400’s price when bought as part of a kit with Wide film.